hikavdh/hdhr4_scan/README.md

 run hdhr4_scan.py --help for all options

 See at https://www.silicondust.com/support/linux/ on how to download and compile the hdhomerun_config program.
 If you want to install on a non-graphical system and do not want the hdhomerun_config_gui program, only compile `libhdhomerun` as described in the README file.
-Next copy `libhdhomerun` to /usr/lib and `hdhomerun_config` to /opt/bin.
+Next copy `libhdhomerun.so` to /usr/lib and `hdhomerun_config` to /opt/bin.

 ## 2022-10-25
 Fixed a small python3 bug.